DukePigron/Motion/README.md

 /lookat <target> <source> [<anchoredEyes>]
 /lookat <target> <location>
 ```
-Makes the target look at the source
+Makes the target look at the source (Works best when run in a repeating command block or ticking function)

 ### /launch
 ```